 1. Income Earned Before the Year You Reach Full Retirement Age

-This reduction applies to any year before you reach full retirement age, and it applies to income earned the entire year, even if you were not eligible for Social Security the entire year.
-So if you work a partial year, the income you earn before the month you start collecting Social Security benefits still counts toward the annual earnings limit.
-So if you work a partial year, the income you earn before the month you start collecting Social Security benefits does not count toward the annual earnings limit.
+This reduction applies to any year in which you are collecting benefits before you reach full retirement age.
+It applies to income earned the entire year, even if you were not collecting Social Security the entire year.
+So the income you earn before the month you start collecting Social Security benefits still counts toward that annual earnings limit.

-Sometimes Social Security website pages use the term "normal retirement age."
-It means the same thing as full retirement age (FRA).
+Sometimes the Social Security website pages use the term "normal retirement age."
+It means the same thing as full retirement age.

 2. Income Earned During the Year You Reach FRA

-During the year you reach FRA, and up to the month you reach FRA, Social Security will deduct $1 for every $3 you earn that is over the annual earnings limit.
+During the year you reach FRA, and up to that month you reach FRA, Social Security will deduct $1 for every $3 you earn that is over the annual earnings limit.
 For the year in which you will reach FRA, the earnings limit is different.

-In 2020, the earnings limit is $48,600.
-If you reached FRA in 2019, you could earn up to $46,920 before having any pay deducted.
+In 2021, this earnings limit is $50,520 (known as the higher amount, per the SSA), which means that you can earn up to $50,520 before having any pay deducted.
+The limit is $51,960 for those reaching FRA in 2022.
 During the year in which you reach FRA, Social Security only counts earnings that you receive before the month you reach FRA.

-Example 1: Let's assume you were born in 1952, which means your FRA is age 66.
-You turn 66 in June 2019 and begin your Social Security benefits at that time, but you continue to work until the end of the year, and earn $44,000 for the year.
-Your benefits will not be reduced because you earned less than the $46,920 for the year.
+For example, let's assume you were born in 1955, which means your FRA is age 66.
+You turned 66 in June 2021 and began your Social Security benefits at that time.
+You earned $44,000 from January through May of 2021.
+Your benefits will not be reduced, because you earned less than $50,520 during the months before you attained full retirement age.

-The Social Security website provides additional examples of how this deduction works.
-You can also use the earnings test calculator, and plug in your date of birth and expected earnings to see if you think a reduction will apply to you.
+The Social Security Administration website provides additional examples of how this deduction works.
+You can also use the earnings test calculator and plug in your date of birth and expected earnings to see whether you think a reduction will apply to you.

 3. Income Earned After You Reach FRA